Does volunteering help people get paid work?

 Overall then, our analysis suggests that some volunteering can have a positive effect on the likelihood of people moving into employment, but it depends on who you are, why you are out of work, and on how much volunteering you do.
 Doing ‘too much’ volunteering (i.e.... on a weekly or more frequent basis) had a universally negative effect, particularly among young people and/or students.

 We've seen cases where a volunteer has progressed to paid work - and cases where they haven't.
 We think it can help some jobseekers but it needs to be "relevant volunteering" and part of a plan.
-Read on for our Practical suggestions
+See our Practical suggestions

 For volunteer recruiters